Gordon Noel Humphreys

 Gordon Noel Humphreys (1883–1966) was a British born surveyor, pilot, botanist, explorer and doctor.
 Originally trained as a surveyor, Humphreys worked in both Mexico and Uganda.
 During World War I he served as a pilot with the Royal Flying Corps, was shot down and spent his internment training himself in botany.

+Early life and education

+Humphreys was a graduate of University of Cambridge.

 Oxford University Ellesmere Land Expedition

 After the war it was his survey work and exploration of the Ruwenzori Range in Uganda that brought him to the attention of Edward Shackleton.
 Humphreys was chosen as the leader and head surveyor of the "Oxford University Ellesmere Land Expedition" (OUELE) by Shackleton, who was the organiser of the expedition.
 Consisting of Shackleton, photographer and biologist A. W. Moore (sometimes listed as Morris), H. W. Stallworthy of the Royal Canadian Mounted Police, geologist Robert Bentham and ornithologist David Haig-Thomas, along with their Greenland Inuit guides, Inutuk and Nukapinguaq, they set up camp at Etah, Greenland, in 1934.

 From the camp Inutuk, Nukapinguaq, Stallworthy and Moore proceeded to Lake Hazen on Ellesmere Island, Canada, where they set up camp.
 From there Moore and Nukapinguaq continued up the Gilman Glacier and then made the first known ascent of Mount Oxford.
 Naming the mountain after the University of Oxford, Moore estimated the height to be 9000 ft, it rises to about 7250 ft.

 From the summit they could see a mountain range that the "great imperialist" (as Humphreys was called by Shackleton in 1937) named the British Empire Range.
 Again Moore was to overestimate the height of the range at 10000 ft, in fact the highest point, Barbeau Peak, is 8583 ft.

 By the end of May 1935 the group had returned to Etah and to England in late September the same year.